Growing Cantaloupe For A Summer Sweet Treat

 As the summer comes upon us, most of us find sudden joy in cold, sweet melon flesh.
-Some prefer watermelons with their juicy red meat, but others tend towards the orange succulent flesh of the cantaloupe.
-And nothing is better than growing cantaloupe at home so you have it fresh from the vine!
+Some prefer watermelons with their juicy red meat, but others tend towards the sweet orange flesh of the cantaloupe.
+And nothing is better than growing cantaloupe at home, so you have it fresh from the vine!

 Part of the muskmelon family, this sweet orange fruit derives its name from the Italian town Cantalupo in Sabina.
 This township claims to be the origin point for this luscious treat, although its origins actually go back much farther than that.

-An easy grower, cantaloupe is a popular addition to many gardens – and for good reason.
+Because it’s easy to grow cantaloupe, it’s a popular addition to many gardens.
 The flavor of a vine-ripened cantaloupe is like nothing you’ll ever find on a supermarket shelf.
 We’ll go over all the important aspects of how to grow cantaloupe today.
-You too can have an endless supply of this lovely melon all summer!
+You, too, can have an endless supply of this lovely melon all summer!

 - Monterey BT Caterpillar Killer